sorry-cypress/cy2/README.md

 Change cypress API URL configuration on-the-fly using environment variable `CYPRESS_API_URL`.
 It passes down all the CLI flags as-is, so you can just use it instead of cypress.

+`CYPRESS_API_URL` should point to Sorry Cypress director service, Currents dashboard or other compatible service.

 ## Install

 ```sh